LeninSG21/WidowX/ROS/README.md

 In here, we see the different blocks that interconnect to allow the controller to move the WidowX Arm.
 The controller sends the HID package to the node *ds4_receiver* that is in charge of reading this information and publish the appropriate message to the topic *controller_message*.
 The node *controller_msg_listener* is subscribed to said topic, and when it receives a message, the node arranges the message into the [data format](https://github.com/LeninSG21/WidowX/tree/master/Arduino%20Library/Examples#data-format) that will be sent to the ArbotiX that is running the **MoveWithController.ino** code.

 Notice also that each node is being executed by different computers.
 This is ideal to run move the WidowX remotely.
 However, it is not necessary to run it separately.
 You can execute this nodes in the same computer.
-If you want to execute it with different PCs connected via LAN, check the section [Remote Connection]()
+If you want to execute it with different PCs connected via LAN, check the section [Remote Connection](https://github.com/LeninSG21/WidowX/blob/master/ROS/README.md#remote-connection) section.

 ## Message structure